-If you are a Gypsy or Traveller, you need planning permission and a site licence to use your own land as a site for caravans.
-If you don't have the necessary permissions, you could be evicted.
+You need to have planning permission and a site licence to use your land as a site for caravans.
+If you don't have planning permission, you could be evicted.

-The council can send an officer to visit your camp to see whether you have broken any planning laws.
-Do not try to stop this officer coming onto your land.
-If they have a warrant, it could be a criminal offence to try to stop them and you could be fined.
+The council can send an officer to visit your camp to check if you have broken any planning laws.
+If the council's officer has a warrant, it could be a criminal offence for you try to stop them coming onto your land.

 You have the right to appeal against an enforcement notice.

 If your appeal against an enforcement notice fails, but you still don't move, the council:

 - can remove your caravan

 - may try to force you to pay for any expenses involved

 You can't appeal against a stop notice but you may still be able to take legal action to stop it.